James McHenry: Later life

-In 1792, McHenry had purchased a 95-acre tract from Ridgely's Delight and named it Fayetteville in honor of his friend, the Marquis de Lafayette; he spent his remaining years there.
+In 1792, McHenry purchased a 95-acre tract from Ridgely's Delight in Baltimore and named it Fayetteville in honor of his friend, the Marquis de Lafayette; he spent his remaining years there.
 During that time, McHenry continued frequent correspondence with his friends and associates, in particular Pickering and Benjamin Tallmadge, with whom he maintained Federalist ideals and exchanged progress of the War of 1812.

 An attack of paralysis in 1814 left him with severe pain and complete loss of the use of his legs.
 He died two years later.
 Upon the death of her beloved husband, Mrs. McHenry wrote:

 Here we come to the end of a life of a courteous, high-minded, keen-spirited, Christian gentleman.
 He was not a great man, but participated in great events and great men loved him, while all men appreciated his goodness and purity of soul.
 His highest titles to remembrance are that he was faithful to every duty and that he was the intimate and trusted friend of Lafayette, of Hamilton, and of Washington.